 All food is made up of some combination of the four macronutrients: carbohydrate, protein, fat and water.
-Each macronutrient plays a unique role in helping you achieve overall health.
+Each macronutrient plays a unique role in helping you achieve overall health, and each plays an important role in fitness.

-Carbohydrate, absorbed as glucose, is typically the main source of fuel for your body and brain.
+Carbohydrates, which are absorbed as glucose, are typically the main source of fuel for your body and brain.
 Glucose can be used for energy or converted to fat or glycogen (the form of glucose that is stored for later use) when there’s a surplus.
 Foods that contain mostly carbohydrates include fruit, vegetables, grains, legumes and dairy.

 Protein comprises amino acids, which play many roles, including repairing damaged tissue, constructing hormones and digestive enzymes, building immunity and transporting oxygen through your body.
 Excess protein is stored as fat or can be used as an inefficient form of energy.
 Foods that contain a lot of protein are meat, fish, chicken, turkey, eggs, dairy, legumes and soy.